OpenShift in Azure

 - OpenShift Online

-Of the four versions covered in this article, only two are available for customers to deploy in Azure: OpenShift Origin and OpenShift Container Platform.
+Of the five versions covered in this article, only two are available today for customers to deploy in Azure: OpenShift Container Platform and OKD.

 OpenShift Container Platform

 Container Platform is an enterprise-ready commercial version from and supported by Red Hat.
 With this version, customers purchase the necessary entitlements for OpenShift Container Platform and are responsible for installation and management of the entire infrastructure.

 Because customers "own" the entire platform, they can install it in their on-premises datacenter, or in a public cloud (such as Azure, AWS, or Google).

 OpenShift On Azure is a fully managed offering of OpenShift running in Azure.
 This service is jointly managed and supported by Microsoft and Red Hat.
 The cluster will deploy into the customer's Azure subscription.
 The service is currently in Private Preview and is scheduled to be GA in early CY 2019.
 More information will be provided as the offering gets closer to GA.

 OKD is an open-source upstream project of OpenShift that's community supported.
 OKD can be installed on CentOS or Red Hat Enterprise Linux (RHEL).